Anacamptis morio

 Anacamptis morio, the green-winged orchid or green-veined orchid (synonym Orchis morio), is a flowering plant of the orchid family, Orchidaceae.
-It usually has purple flowers, and is found in Europe and the Middle East.
+It usually has purple flowers, and is found in Europe, Northern Africa and western Asia.

 Description

 It flowers from late April to June in the British Isles, and as early as February in other countries, such as France.
 The inflorescence is of various colours, mainly purple but ranging from white, through pink, to deep purple.
 From 5 to 25 helmet-shaped flowers grow in a loose, linear bunch at the top of the single stalk.
 A pair of lateral sepals with prominent green, occasionally purple veins extend laterally like "wings", giving the orchid its name.
 The broad, three lobed, lower petal is pale in the center with dark spots.

 Leaves are lanceolate, or sometimes ovate, and grow in a rosette around the base of the plan, with some thinner leaves clasping the stem and sheathing almost up to the flowers.
 Leaves are green and unspotted.
 Plants grow to 40 cm in height.

 It is similar in appearance to the early purple orchid Orchis mascula, which flowers around the same time of year, but Anacamptis morio has green stripes on the two lateral sepals, and lacks the spots or blotches of the Early Purple's leaves.

 Individual plants may flower for up to 17 years.